 It's hard to be impressed today by a shallow ditch dug across more or less level ground.
 After all, today's technology can dig a tunnel underneath the English Channel, and Americans have been to the moon several times!
 The fact is though, that very few engineering feats have had a bigger impact on all of our lives today than this one project that Thomas Jefferson described in 1809 as "little short of madness".

-Watch the following video, and then make your own list of ways in which history would likely be very different today if American hadn't opened the door to the inner continent -- and eventually extended that grasp all the way to the western sea.
+Watch the following video, and then make your own list of ways in which history would likely be very different today if Americans hadn't opened the door to the inner continent -- and then eventually extended that grasp with railroads all the way to the western sea.